 We define for $N\ge 0$

 Formula \eqref{I_M_sh_error} implies that for any non-negative integer $N$ we have $G(s;N,h) \to \zeta(s)$ as $h \to 0^+$, so that we have an infinite family of approximations to $\zeta(s)$, allowing us to choose (for every $s$) the one that is easiest to compute.
 It is well known \cite{Galway_2001,Titchmarsh1987} that the optimal choice is $ N=N_t=\lfloor \sqrt{t/(2\pi)} \rfloor$ (recall that $s=\sigma+\i t$ and $t>0$).
-This choice ensures that the saddle point of the integrand in \eqref{def:I_M} is as close as possible to the real line.
+This choice ensures that the saddle point of the integrand in \eqref{def:I_M} is as close as possible to the real line, so that the resulting integral is easy to evaluate numerically.
 We define $\zeta(s;h)=G(s;N_t,h)$.
 This is how we compute the benchmark values of $\zeta(s)$ to high precision.
-Galway \cite{Galway_2001} developed more general (and more efficient) approximations, but this simple version suffices for our purposes.
+Galway \cite{Galway_2001} developed more general (and more efficient) approximations, but this simpler version suffices for our purposes.
 To implement $\zeta(s;h)$, we used Stirling's series algorithm for computing the Gamma function \cite{Johansson_2023} and truncated the infinite sum in \eqref{def_ii_M_sh} once the terms became smaller than $10^{-d}$, where $d$ is the working precision.
 To illustrate the accuracy of this approximation, we conducted the following experiment.
-We downloaded the value of 30th zero $1/2+\i \gamma_{30}$ of the Riemann zeta function in the critical strip, which was computed to 1000 decimal digits in \cite{Odlyzko_tables}, and we evaluated $\zeta(1/2+\i \gamma_{30};h)$ for a decreasing sequence of $h$.
-The results, shown on Figure \ref{fig7}, demonstrate that the values of $\zeta(1/2+\i \gamma_{30};h)$ decrease precisefly at the rate $\exp(-\frac{\pi}{\sqrt{2}} \times \frac{1}{h})$, which is consistent with \eqref{I_M_sh_error}.
+We downloaded the value of the 30th zero $1/2+\i \gamma_{30}$ of the Riemann zeta function on the critical line, which was computed to 1000 decimal digits in \cite{Odlyzko_tables}, and we evaluated $\zeta(1/2+\i \gamma_{30};h)$ for a decreasing sequence of $h$.
+The results, shown in Figure \ref{fig8}, demonstrate that the values of $\zeta(1/2+\i \gamma_{30};h)$ decrease precisely at the rate $\exp(-\frac{\pi}{\sqrt{2}} \times \frac{1}{h})$, which is consistent with \eqref{I_M_sh_error}.